Leyam-07/Resorts_System/docs/Future-Refinements.md

   - [ ] Test the system's behavior when a single user account logs in from multiple devices/browsers simultaneously.
 (Define expected behavior: allow, or invalidate older session).

 ---

+## Phase 1: Booking Engine (Version 1.3.0)

+This section covers testing for the booking engine and related features.

+### ✅ Core Test Plan (Completed)

+- [x] **Booking Creation (Happy Path):**
+  - [x] Logged-in Customer can access the booking form.
+  - [x] Form successfully loads available facilities.
+  - [x] Submitting valid data creates a booking record in the database.
+  - [x] User is redirected to a styled success page.
+- [x] **Validation & Error Handling:**
+  - [x] Submitting an empty form displays validation errors.
+  - [x] Form fields are repopulated with previous input on validation failure.
+  - [x] Attempting to book a past date is rejected.
+  - [x] Attempting to book an already reserved slot is rejected with an error message.
+- [x] **Security & Access Control:**
+  - [x] Logged-out users are redirected to login when trying to access the booking page.
+  - [x] Staff users are redirected and cannot access the booking creation page.
+  - [x] A user can only cancel their own bookings.
+- [x] **Booking Cancellation:**
+  - [x] A "My Bookings" page exists for customers to see their reservations.
+  - [x] A "Cancel" button is present for upcoming bookings.
+  - [x] Clicking "Cancel" successfully deletes the booking and updates the view.

+### 🎯 Future Suggestions & Refinements Checklist

+#### 1. Notification System (Phase 3 Alignment)

+- [ ] **Event-Driven Notifications:**
+  - [ ] Create a `notifications` table in the database to log notification events.
+  - [ ] The `BookingController` should create a new record in `notifications` when a booking is successfully **created**.
+  - [ ] The `BookingController` should create a new record in `notifications` when a booking is successfully **canceled**.
+- [ ] **Automated Communication:**
+  - [ ] Implement a mechanism (e.g., a cron job or an email service integration) to process the `notifications` table and send emails/SMS to users.
+  - [ ] Develop email templates for booking confirmation, cancellation, and reminders.
+  - [ ] Add logic to send automated reminders (e.g., 24 hours before the booking).

+#### 2. Admin & Facility Management

+- [ ] **Admin Booking Dashboard:**
+  - [ ] Create a centralized view for Admins to see all bookings across all users.
+  - [ ] Admins should be able to filter bookings by date, user, or facility.
+  - [ ] Admins should have the ability to **create, edit, or cancel** any booking on behalf of a customer.
+- [ ] **Blackout Dates:**
+  - [ ] Implement a feature for Admins to block specific dates or date ranges for maintenance, holidays, or private events.
+  - [ ] The booking form should not allow users to select blackout dates.

+#### 3. UX & Financial Enhancements

+- [ ] **Display Pricing on Booking Form:**
+  - [ ] When a user selects a facility and date, dynamically display the price for that booking.
+  - [ ] Clearly indicate the required downpayment amount, if applicable.
+- [ ] **Improved Error Handling:**
+  - [ ] Provide more specific error messages for booking conflicts (e.g., "Sorry, that slot was just taken.
+Please select another.").